 A professional technician will connect the right pipe joints to the lines sets on the back of the outdoor unit before hooking up the multi-conductor wiring from the indoor unit to the outdoor unit.
 The HVAC contractor will also use a Vacuum pump to remove any moisture or impurities in the lines and will conduct pressure tests to ensure there are no leaks.
 A technician also connects the main control wire to your indoor unit, powering the entire system.

-Visit ComfortUp for a Wide Range of Mitsubishi Mini Split Systems
+Wide Range of Mitsubishi Mini Split Systems

 Mitsubishi mini split systems offer quality, efficiency, and long-lasting heating and cooling for homes and commercial buildings.
 There is a wide range of options, from 30.5-SEER-rated single zone mini splits to multi zone systems up to 60,000 BTU.
 The newer range is smart-compatible and can be connected to your Wi-Fi.